nixworks/public/news/2017/07/7/index.md

 ##### United States Attorney General
 ### [United States Attorney General Jeff Sessions, along with Deputy Attorney General Rod Rosenstein and National Intelligence Director Dan Coats visit the Guantanamo Bay Detention Camp. ](/news/2017/07/7/united-states-attorney-general-jeff-sessions-along-with-deputy-attorney-general-rod-rosenstein-and-national-intelligence-director-dan-coats.md)
-_Context: United States Attorney General, Deputy Attorney General, Guantanamo Bay Detention Camp, Dan Coats, Jeff Sessions, National Intelligence Director, Rod Rosenstein_
+_Context: Dan Coats, Deputy Attorney General, Guantanamo Bay Detention Camp, National Intelligence Director, United States Attorney General, Jeff Sessions, Rod Rosenstein_

 ##### Legal challenges to Executive Order 13780
 ### [A request by the state of Hawaii to issue an order blocking President Donald Trump's Executive Order 13780 is rejected in the United States Court of Appeals for the Ninth Circuit. ](/news/2017/07/7/a-request-by-the-state-of-hawaii-to-issue-an-order-blocking-president-donald-trump-s-executive-order-13780-is-rejected-in-the-united-states.md)
-_Context: Hawaii, United States Court of Appeals for the Ninth Circuit, Donald Trump, Legal challenges to Executive Order 13780, Executive Order 13780_
+_Context: United States Court of Appeals for the Ninth Circuit, Legal challenges to Executive Order 13780, Hawaii, Executive Order 13780, Donald Trump_

 ##### Panama
 ### [Former president of Panama Ricardo Martinelli is denied bond by United States magistrate judge Edwin Torres.
 He is accused of charges that include illegally monitoring phone and other conversations of at least 150 people.
 Martinelli was arrested in Miami last month on an extradition warrant from Panama. ](/news/2017/07/7/former-president-of-panama-ricardo-martinelli-is-denied-bond-by-united-states-magistrate-judge-edwin-torres-he-is-accused-of-charges-that-i.md)
-_Context: Ricardo Martinelli, illegally monitoring, warrant, United States magistrate judge, Panama, Miami, Edwin Torres, bond_
+_Context: United States magistrate judge, bond, illegally monitoring, Ricardo Martinelli, Miami, Panama, Edwin Torres, warrant_

 ##### Mongolian presidential election, 2017
 ### [Battulga Khaltmaa of the opposition Democratic Party (DP) is elected President of Mongolia in the second round, defeating former Prime Minister Miyeegombyn Enkhbold of the Mongolian People's Party.](/news/2017/07/7/battulga-khaltmaa-of-the-opposition-democratic-party-dp-is-elected-president-of-mongolia-in-the-second-round-defeating-former-prime-minis.md)